 The Auditors will issue a report outlining where you comply and where there are problems, and you will have a chance to implement any corrective actions to address the problems.
-It may take place during the time frame defined for the initial operation of the supply chain system.
+It may occur during the time frame defined for the initial operation of the supply chain system.

 It is the leading audit when the certification body auditors review the records you have accumulated by operating your supply chain system processes, including your internal audit records, management review, and corrective actions.
-This review will take several days to issue a report detailing their findings and whether they have found your supply chain system effective and compliant with the ISO 28000 requirements.
+This review will take several days to issue a report detailing their findings and whether your supply chain system is effective and compliant with the ISO 28000 requirements.

-The auditors will also make a recommendation for certification if you meet all requirements.
+The auditors will also recommend certification if you meet all requirements.
 However, if you have any significant non-Conformances, you will need to take corrective action for those problems before recommended certification.

 A good plan will help a lot when you implement ISO 28000 and work toward certification, so do take the time to plan and know what resources you need- this will save you time and resources later on.

 Why is ISO 28000: 2007 Supply Chain Security Management System Important?